Anujjha1031/iiitb_sqd/README.md

 $   ./flow.tcl -design iiitb_sqd_1010
 ```

-To see the layout we use a tool called magic which we installed earlier. open terminal in home directory
+To see the layout we use a tool called magic which we installed earlier.
+Open terminal in home directory

 ```
 $   cd OpenLane/designs/iiitb_sqd_1010/run